-1.3 The Site Allocations DPD seeks to allocate sufficient, previously-developed sites to accommodate the development needs of those parts of the Borough outside of the Harrow & Wealdstone Intensification Area.
-The DPD also amends a number of retail, employment, open space and nature conservation designations in response to the Core Strategy, evidence base documents and other sources.
-Both the development site allocations and the revised designations are shown graphically on the adopted Policies Map.

-- 1.4 Development site allocations and amendments to designations within the Intensification Area boundary are included in the Harrow & Wealdstone Area Action Plan, which is also a development plan document.
-These are also shown on the adopted Policies Map. - 1.5 The Development Management Policies DPD sets out criteria based policies against which planning applications will be assessed, including policies which give effect to designations shown on the adopted Policies Map.
+- The Site Allocations Local Plan seeks to allocate sufficient, previously-developed sites to accommodate the development needs of those parts of the Borough outside of the Harrow & Wealdstone Intensification Area.
+The Local Plan also amends a number of retail, employment, open space and nature conservation designations in response to the Core Strategy, evidence base documents and other sources.
+Both the development site allocations and the revised designations are shown graphically on the adopted Policies Map. - Development site allocations and amendments to designations within the Intensification Area boundary are included in the Harrow & Wealdstone Area Action Plan, which is also a Local Plan Document.
+These are also shown on the adopted Policies Map.
+Sites for waste management in the West London sub region, which includes Harrow, will be allocated through the joint West London Waste Plan Local Plan. - Local Plan sets out criteria based policies against which planning applications will be assessed, including policies which give effect to designations shown on the adopted Policies Map.
 Further criteria based policies which relate specifically to land within the Intensification Area boundary are included in the Harrow & Wealdstone Area Action Plan.